go-kratos/kratos/.github/pull_request_template.md

 1. If this is your first time contributing to Kratos, please read our contribution guide: https://go-kratos.dev/en/docs/community/contribution/
 2. Ensure you have added or ran the appropriate tests and lint for your PR, please use `make lint` and `make test` before filing your PR, use `make clean` to tidy your go mod.
 3. If the PR is unfinished, you may need to mark it as a WIP(Work In Progress) PR or draft PR
-4. Please use a conventional commits format title:
+4. Please use a semantic commits format title, such as `<type>[optional scope]: <description>`, see: https://go-kratos.dev/docs/community/contribution#type
 -->

 #### Description (what this PR does / why we need it):